 Migraine relief medications that combine caffeine, aspirin and acetaminophen (Excedrin Migraine) may be helpful, but usually only against mild migraine pain.

-Dihydroergotamines (D.H.E.
-45, Migranal).
-Available as a nasal spray or injection, these are most effective when taken shortly after the start of migraine symptoms for migraines that tend to last longer than 24 hours.
+Dihydroergotamine (Migranal, Trudhesa).
+Available as a nasal spray or injection, this drug is most effective when taken shortly after the start of migraine symptoms for migraines that tend to last longer than 24 hours.
 Side effects can include worsening of migraine-related vomiting and nausea.

 - Blood pressure-lowering medications.
-These include beta blockers such as propranolol (Inderal, Innopran XL, others) and metoprolol tartrate (Lopressor).
-Calcium channel blockers such as verapamil (Calan, Verelan, others) can be helpful in preventing migraines with aura.
+These include beta blockers such as propranolol (Inderal, InnoPran), Hemangeol) and metoprolol (Lopressor).
+Calcium channel blockers such as verapamil (Verelan, Calan) can be helpful in preventing migraines with aura.

-- Antidepressants., A tricyclic antidepressant (amitriptyline), can prevent migraines.
-Because of the side effects of amitriptyline, such as sleepiness and weight gain, other antidepressants might be prescribed instead.
+- Antidepressants.
+A tricyclic antidepressant, amitriptyline, can prevent migraines.
+Because of the side effects of amitriptyline, such as sleepiness, other antidepressants might be prescribed instead.

 - Botox injections.
 Injections of onabotulinumtoxinA (Botox) about every 12 weeks help prevent migraines in some adults.

-- Calcitonin gene-related peptide (CGRP) monoclonal antibodies.
-Erenumab-aooe (Aimovig), fremanezumab-vfrm (Ajovy) and galcanezumab-gnlm (Emgality) are newer drugs approved by the Food and Drug Administration to treat migraines.
-They're given monthly by injection.
+- Calcitonin gene-related peptides (CGRP) monoclonal antibodies.
+Erenumab-aooe (Aimovig), fremanezumab-vfrm (Ajovy), galcanezumab-gnlm (Emgality), and eptinezumab-jjmr (Vyepti) are newer medicines approved by the Food and Drug Administration to treat migraines.
+They're given monthly or quarterly by injection.
 The most common side effect is a reaction at the injection site.

 Lifestyle and home remedies

 When symptoms of migraine start, try heading to a quiet, darkened room.
 Close your eyes and rest or take a nap.
-Place a cool cloth or ice pack wrapped in a towel or cloth on your forehead or at the back of your neck.
+Place a cool cloth or ice pack wrapped in a towel or cloth on your forehead and drink lots of water.